AyoSal/argocd-apimops/README.md

 1. Delete the phase 2 app in Argocd
 2. Delete the Apigee App and Developer in the Apigee UI
 3. Detach the Apigee environment from the Apigee instance
+4. Delete the shared flow - apim-
-4. Delete the other Argocd Apps for complete clean up
+5. Delete the other Argocd Apps for complete clean up